 Management evaluated the Center's tax positions and concluded that the Center had taken no uncertain tax positions that require adjustment to the financial statements to comply with the provisions of this guidance.
-The Center is no longer subject to income tax examinations by U.S. federal, state, or local tax authorities for fiscal years before 2007, which is the standard statute of limitations for the look-back period.
+The Center is no longer subject to income tax examinations by U.S. federal, state, or local tax authorities for fiscal years before 2008, which is the standard statute of limitations for the look-back period.

 The Center evaluates events occurring after the date of the financial statements to consider whether or not the impact of such events needs to be reflected and/or disclosed in the financial statements.
-Such evaluation is performed through the date the financial statements are available to be issued, which is July 8, 2011.
+Such evaluation is performed through the date the financial statements are available to be issued, which is August 18, 2012.

 Employees can earn paid time off based on a formula outlined in the employee handbook.
 This formula is based on status (exempt or non-exempt) and length of employment with the Center.
 Employees are also compensated for absences related to illness; however, these benefits are not vested and therefore not accrued.
-Accrued vacation was \$185,449 as of January 31, 2011.
+Accrued vacation was \$158,029 and \$185,449 as of January 31, 2012 and 2011, respectively, and is reflected as accrued compensation on the balance sheets.